tadorfer/protlearn/docs/source/dimensionality_reduction.rst

 .. code-block:: text

-    protlearn.dimreduciton.rfe(X, y, *, estimator, n_features=None, step=1)
+    protlearn.dimreduction.rfe(X, y, *, estimator, n_features=None, step=1)

 Recursive feature elimination.

 This function selects features by recursively considering smaller and smaller feature subsets.
-First, the estimator is trained on the initial feature matrix and the importance of each feature is obtaibed through a
+First, the estimator is trained on the initial feature matrix and the importance of each feature is obtained through a
-"""\coef_""" or a """\feature_importances_""" attribute.
+\coef_ or a \feature_importances_ attribute.
 Subsequently, the least important features are pruned from the current feature subset.
 This is repeated recursively on the pruned subset until the desired number of features is eventually reached.